alainbryden/bitburner-scripts/README.md

   - Let this be a hint as to how customizable some of these scripts are (without editing the source code).
 The above alias is powerful when you are end-of-bn and your hacking skill is very high (8000+), so hack/grow/weaken times are very fast (milliseconds).
 You can greatly increase productivity and reduce lag by switching to this `--looping-mode` which creates long-lived hack/grow/weaken scripts that run in a loop.
 This, in addition to the tighter cycle-timing makes them more vulnerable to misfiring (completing out-of-order), but adding recovery thread padding (a multiple on the number of grow/weaken threads to use) can quickly recover from misfires.
 Note that if you don't yet have enough home-ram to support such a high recovery-thread multiple, you can start lower (5 or 10) then buy more home ram and work your way up.
 - `alias ascend="run ascend.js --prioritize-augmentations --reset"`
   - A good way to finish your node.
 I personally `--prioritize-augmentations` when resetting, because I have all SF bonuses unlocked, but until you have SF11.3 for aug cost reduction, you may want to leave the default which prioritizes upgrading home RAM as much as possible first.

+## Config Files

+Persistent Custom Configurations (script.js.config.txt files) can be specified to override the default args specified by the "args schema" in each script.

+The order in which argument values are determined are:
+1. Arguments provided at the command line (or in the alias) take priority
+2. If no override is provided at the command line, any value in the config file is used.
+3. If no config file value is present, the default in the source (argsSchema) is used.
+   - Note that some defaults are set to `null` in the args schema to be overridden with more complex defaulting behaviour elsewhere in the script.

+### Format Specifications
+The file should have the name `some-script-name.js.config.txt` (i.e. append `.config.txt` to the name of the script you are configuring)

+Your config file should either of the following two formats
+1. A dictionary e.g.: `{ "string-opt": "value", "num-opt": 123, "array-opt": ["one", "two"] }`
+2. An array of dict entries (2-element arrays) e.g.: `[ ["string-opt", "value"], ["num-opt", 123], ["array-opt", ["one", "two"]] ]` +

+You are welcome to use line breaks and spacing to make things more human readable, so long as it is able to be parsed by JSON.parse (when in doubt, built it in code and generate it with JSON.stringify).

 ## Customizing Script Code (Advanced)